 When searching for a new stroller for running errands and other little daily jaunts, moms in a hurry might be easy to look right past the Baby Jogger 2011 City Mini Double.
 Though made by Baby Jogger, it isn’t actually marketed as a jogging stroller, as one might at first suspect.
-But when looking for that perfect “everyday” stroller, it would be a shame to accidently pass up this beauty.
+But when looking for that perfect “everyday” stroller, it would be a shame to accidentally pass up this beauty.

 This stroller takes less than five minutes to assemble and is ridiculously easy to maneuver.
 It unfolds from the box, the wheels snap in place, and the canopies attach with Velcro.
 Its seats are padded, and its appearance is attractive.
 Overall, the City Mini Double boasts high quality materials and sturdy construction, and appears to be extremely well made.